yehudabortz/github-peer-recommendation-api/README.md

-# GitHub Peer Recommendation API
+# Peer Recommendation API

-GitHub Peer Recommendation allows GitHub users to nominate other GitHub users and vouch for their employability.
+Peer Recommendation allows users to nominate current and past co-workers and vouch for their employability.
 Nominations are anonymous.
-Once nominated, the nominated user will receive an email invite to claim their profile if they are not already a member.
 Everyone receives a score based on how many people have nominated them.

-GitHub Peer Recommendation API is a Ruby on Rails back-end for the [GitHub Peer Recommendation Client](https://github.com/yehudabortz/github-peer-recommendation-client) React front-end.
+Peer Recommendation API is a Ruby on Rails back-end for the [Peer Recommendation Client](https://github.com/yehudabortz/github-peer-recommendation-client) React front-end.

 ## Installation